concordia-dcart/CART210-glossary/glossary.md

 [^kinsta24what]: Kinsta.
 2024. ”What Is GitHub?
 A Beginner's Introduction to GitHub.”
 Accessed January 2. https://kinsta.com/knowledgebase/what-is-github/.

+## GPU

+A Graphics Processing Unit (GPU) is a specialized electronic circuit designed to accelerate image rendering and complex computational tasks.
+Originally developed for graphics rendering in video games, GPUs have evolved into powerful parallel processors widely used in artificial intelligence, scientific computing, and data analysis.[^fatahalian08gpu] Their ability to process multiple calculations simultaneously makes them essential for modern computing.

+The concept of GPUs emerged in the late 20th century as computer graphics became more advanced.
+In the 1990s, companies like NVIDIA and ATI (now part of AMD) pioneered dedicated graphics hardware to offload rendering tasks from the CPU.[^owens07survey] The introduction of programmable shaders in the early 2000s marked a significant shift, allowing developers to harness GPU power beyond graphics.
+The General-Purpose computing on GPUs (GPGPU) movement further expanded their use into scientific research, machine learning, and blockchain technology.[^kirk10gpu]

+In the field of new media, GPUs play a crucial role in real-time rendering, video processing, and interactive digital environments.
+They enable photorealistic graphics, virtual reality (VR), augmented reality (AR), and high-performance computing applications.[^pharr19physically] The ability of GPUs to process large amounts of data efficiently aligns with contemporary digital media practices, from 3D animation to deep learning models used in content generation.
+Moreover, platforms such as Unreal Engine and Unity leverage GPU acceleration to create immersive experiences.

+Beyond gaming and media production, GPUs have become indispensable in scientific visualization, cryptocurrency mining, and artificial intelligence research.[^goodfellow16deep] Frameworks like CUDA (developed by NVIDIA) and OpenCL enable programmers to utilize GPU parallelism for deep learning, financial modeling, and real-time simulations.
+Cloud computing services now offer GPU instances, further integrating them into large-scale data processing.

+Several key figures have contributed to GPU development.
+NVIDIA co-founder Jensen Huang played a significant role in advancing GPU technology and promoting its use in AI.[^nvidiahistory] The academic work of researchers like John D. Owens and David Kirk has also been influential in optimizing GPU performance for non-graphics applications.

+### External References
+- NVIDIA’s official documentation on CUDA: [https://developer.nvidia.com/cuda-zone](https://developer.nvidia.com/cuda-zone)
+- Khronos Group’s OpenCL specifications: [https://www.khronos.org/opencl/](https://www.khronos.org/opencl/)
+- Unreal Engine’s GPU rendering pipeline: [https://docs.unrealengine.com/](https://docs.unrealengine.com/)

+[^fatahalian08gpu]: Fatahalian, Kayvon, and Mike Houston.
+2008.
+"A Closer Look at GPUs." _Communications of the ACM_ 51(10): 50–57.
+[^owens07survey]: Owens, John D., et al. 2007.
+"A Survey of General-Purpose Computation on Graphics Hardware." _Computer Graphics Forum_ 26(1): 80–113.
+[^kirk10gpu]: Kirk, David B., and Wen-mei W. Hwu.
+2010. _Programming Massively Parallel Processors: A Hands-on Approach_.
+Morgan Kaufmann.
+[^pharr19physically]: Pharr, Matt, Wenzel Jakob, and Greg Humphreys.
+2019. _Physically Based Rendering: From Theory to Implementation_.
+Morgan Kaufmann.
+[^goodfellow16deep]: Goodfellow, Ian, Yoshua Bengio, and Aaron Courville.
+2016. _Deep Learning_.
+MIT Press.
+[^nvidiahistory]: NVIDIA.
+2021.
+"The History of GPU Innovation."
+NVIDIA Blog. https://blogs.nvidia.com/

 ## GUI

 GUI (Graphical User Interface) is a way for users to interact and communicate with computers.
 Unlike the Command Line Interface (CLI), the GUI does not display code details.
 Instead, it facilitates human-computer interaction through graphical elements like windows, icons, and buttons.[^Shardeum23What]